decorative stone and plants around pool

 But there’s more to pool landscaping than just looks.
 There’s functionality and form to consider.
 There’s practicality and pragmatism that you need to balance with your prettiness.
 It’s more than just questions of “green or tropical?” or “exotic or lush?”

-There are tons of factors you’ll need to consider.
+There are tons of factors you’ll need to consider when landscaping around your pool.
 If this sounds overwhelming, fear not – we’re here to gift you with the pool landscaping insight we’ve honed and perfected over the past two decades!
-Check out our pool landscaping guide below that’s packed with tips, tricks, advice, and insight about your pool landscaping plans.
+Check out our pool landscaping guide below that’s packed with tips, tricks, advice, and pool landscaping ideas for Florida.

 This is, without question, the best part of designing your pool’s landscape.
 This is the part where you get to pick the lush plants, gorgeous blooms, and colorful fauna that you’ve been dreaming of!
-There are endless options when it comes to the types of plants you can implement in your pool landscape, but before you dive into the creative part, let’s talk function first.
+There are endless options when it comes to the types of plants you can implement in your pool landscape in Florida, but before you dive into the creative part, let’s talk function first.

 It’s important that the plants you’re going to use in your landscape design aren’t going to make your life (or maintenance routine) too much harder.
 Consider how safe the plants are near your pool – will they fall?
 Topple into the pool while you’re in there?
 Be a hazard for your family?
 Also consider how those plants and trees will shed their leaves, flowers, and fruits.
 Will it be harder to clean up out of your pool?
 Will it harm the health of your pool water?
 Will it attract unwanted pests and diseases toward your landscape area?
 Consider these factors first before you add in plants, flowers, and trees purely based off aesthetic (it’s tempting, we know).